directionless/etcd-locking-memory-leak/README.md

 # Etcd Locking Memory Leak

 I'm seeing what looks like a memory leak in etcd, when subject to lots of lock and unlock cycles.
+This is [etcd/10269](https://github.com/etcd-io/etcd/issues/10269)

 We keep no data in etcd, it is used solely for locking.
 At any moment, we might have 5ish locks active.